Tax Implications of a Dividend

 - S corporation

-If you didn’t receive a Form 1099-DIV or Schedule K-1, you’ll still need to report all taxable dividends.
+If you didn’t receive a Form 1099-DIV or Schedule K-1, you’ll still need to report all taxable dividends on your return.

-A return of capital is a return of some or all of your investment in the stock of the company.
+A return of capital is a return of some of your investment in the stock of the company.
 A return of capital distribution:

 - Reduces the basis of your stock